 So, you’ve decided on some financial goals.
 Congrats!
 Now, you’re wondering how you can start saving money to meet those goals.
 Well, the first step is to look at where your money is going.
-I did this almost 20 years ago, and it was eye-opening even though I’ve always been frugal.
+I did this over 20 years ago, and it was eye-opening even though I’ve always been frugal.
 A friend was shocked by what she learned when she did this, and the changes she made improved her financial life tremendously.

 Keep a detailed record of EVERY penny you spend for at least 3 months.
 Be specific.
 Having categories like “groceries” and “entertainment” won’t help much.
 Dig deeper: chips, milk, alcohol, soda, vegetables, movies, pubs, etc. Some broad categories might include restaurants, fast food (separate from restaurant category), rent/mortgage, insurance, electricity, water (utility), gym, hair salon, nail salon, telephone, fuel, birthday gifts, holiday gifts, etc.

 If you buy something specific almost every day such as a soda, tea, coffee, lunch, etc., it needs its own category such as morning coffee, afternoon tea, work lunch, etc. I don’t care if it’s “only” one dollar.
 You’re tracking EVERY PENNY.